-It may be useful to tell a relative or close friend that you have started taking antidepressants and to ask them to read the leaflet that comes with your medication.
-Ask them to tell you if they think your symptoms are getting worse or if they are worried about changes in your behaviour.
+It may be useful to tell a relative or close friend that you have started taking antidepressants.
+Ask them to read the leaflet that comes with your medication.
+Also ask them to tell you if they think your symptoms are getting worse or if they are worried about changes in your behaviour.

 Genetics and suicide

 It has been known for some time that suicide – as well as some mental health problems – can run in families.
 This has led to speculation that certain genes may be associated with suicide.

 A newer theory about suicide, devised by an American psychologist called Thomas Joiner developed a theory known as the interpersonal theory of suicide.
 The theory states three main factors can cause someone to turn to suicide.
 They are:

 - a perception (usually mistaken) that they are alone in the world and that no one really cares about them

 - a feeling (again, usually mistaken) that they are a burden on others and that people would be better off if they were dead

 - fearlessness towards pain and death

 The theory argues that fearlessness towards pain and self-harm may be learnt over time, which could explain the strong association between self-harming behaviour and suicide.

 People who are regularly exposed to the suffering and pain of others may develop this fearlessness over time.
 This could help explain why suicide rates are higher in occupations that are linked to such exposure, such as soldiers, nurses and doctors.